Hugh Hetherington Hearing Aid Museum

 Sonotone 1010 Hybrid Hearing Aid

-The Sonotone 1010 hearing aid was very likely the first commercial hearing aid to use a transistor.
+The Sonotone 1010 hybrid transistor hearing aid was manufactured by Sonotone Corporation of Elmsford, NY.
+It was the very first hearing aid to use the newly-developed transistor (not to mention that it was also the very first commercial application of the transistor).
 It came out on December 29, 1952.
 At that time it sold for $229.50.

-Actually, the Sonotone 1010 was a hybrid as it used 2 vacuum tubes and a single transistor as the output stage.
+The Sonotone 1010 was a hybrid hearing aid as it used 2 vacuum tubes and a single transistor as the output stage.

 Click picture for larger view